ryokoralston/Boop/replit.md

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+**2025-01-22**:
+- Added celebration screen with confetti animation when all 5 animals are tapped
+- Implemented progress tracking with visual indicators
+- Added real dog bark sound (mp3) that plays when dog character is tapped
+- Enhanced mobile-responsive layout for iPhone/Android devices
+- Added one-at-a-time animal display with navigation buttons

 ## System Architecture

 The application follows a full-stack monorepo architecture with clear separation between frontend and backend: